 These Guidelines are intended to assist you to achieve a quality PP, based on information and advice provided to Council by the Department of Planning, Industry and Environment (the Department).
-You are advised to also consult the Department's Guide to Preparing Local Environmental Plans and Guide to Preparing Planning Proposals.
+You are advised to also consult the Department's DPIE Local Environmental Plan Making Guideline.